 Nearly one-third of the global disease burden stems from surgically treatable conditions.
 And while many global health initiatives focus on primary and preventative care, five billion people around the world still lack access to basic surgical services.
 Rooted in the tradition of Catholic social justice and a spirituality of solidarity, Solidarity Bridge seeks to respond to this concrete reality.

 We work in partnership with the medical communities of Bolivia to increase access to safe, essential, and timely surgical care.
 With our partners, we operate four year-round surgical programs.
 Through short-term medical mission trips, we connect US medical practitioners to their peers in Bolivia.
 Together, we are building a healthier future.

 Our Guiding Principles

-We welcome participants, partners, and patients regardless of religion, race, ethnicity, sexual orientation, gender, or age.
+Dignity We welcome all regardless of religion, race, ethnicity, sexual orientation, gender, ability or age.